Granny Throw Pillows Pattern

 At the end of each round, sl to join.

-*Or more or less if you’re working with a different size pillow and/or yarn than I did.
+*You may include more or fewer repeats if you’re working with a different size pillow and/or yarn than what’s listed in the supplies.

-When you’re square reaches 15 by 15 inches, or the size of the front of your throw pillow, break the yarn, draw the tail through, and weave in all ends to finish.
+When your square reaches 15 by 15 inches, or the size of the front of your throw pillow, break the yarn, draw tail through, and weave in all ends to finish.